Proper waste management is a vital health service, and an engine for sustainable development

 Walk for WasteAid – Bridging the Global Recycling Gap – 23 June London

-2 billion people in the world don’t have their rubbish collected, and WasteAid needs your help!
-We are raising money to train more communities in simple recycling techniques, creating jobs and keeping plastic out of the oceans.
+2 billion people in the world don’t have their rubbish collected, and you can do something to help.
+Join our sponsored walk to help WasteAid train more communities in simple recycling techniques, creating jobs and keeping plastic out of the oceans.

 Join the Walk for WasteAid, a 25km trek through the city of London, zigzagging across 16 historic bridges and ending south of the majestic Tower Bridge.
 Check out the details and sign up today!
 There are plenty of sponsorship opportunities too, so please join us and show your support in tackling climate change and marine plastic pollution.